 So, who the hell is this John P. Hoke person anyway?

 Its all about me!
 No?
 Damn it!
 Sure kick a guy in the … er … ego?

 I am an

 amateur photographer, who happens to have a full-time job that gets in the way of me enjoying my photography addiction hobby more.
-I’m also a husband, father, Information Security professional, coffee addict, curmudgeon, model aircraft (aka Drone or UAV) hobbyist, craft beer and whiskey connoisseur and an extremely sarcastic wise ass (not necessarily in that order).
+I’m also an Information Security professional, coffee addict, curmudgeon, model aircraft (aka Drone or UAV) hobbyist, craft beer and whiskey connoisseur and an extremely sarcastic wise ass (not necessarily in that order).
 While I may be fluent in “typo” but I cannot speak stupid.
 Add to this, I am also a 20+ year cancer survivor, which as I was initially diagnosed as a teenager.
 This has given me a different perspective on life, the universe and everything, as well as a serious case of gallows humor.
 If you cannot handle these contradictions, I bet you are one of those people who like to “think outside the box” missing the point that the box itself is your limitation.

 Nothing and I mean ABSOLUTELY NOTHING I photograph, post, opine on, make fun of, like, dislike or mention directly, indirectly, or discuss (get my point?) are to be misconstrued as the opinions of my employer, family, dogs, or the voices in my head.
 Hell, an hour later they may not even by my opinions any longer.
 People tend to take life way too seriously – lighten up!
 If you cannot handle views that bother you, maybe the Internet isn’t the place for you… perhaps I could suggest a jacket with wrap around sleeves, this way you will always have a hug.

 Copyright Notice/Policy a.k.a.
 Don’t Steal my Stuff (pretty please!)

 All photos posted, unless otherwise attributed, are © John P. Hoke 2000-2018.